My favorite thing? Direct one-on-one teaching, exactly where I need to be taught and challenged in my artistic endeavors.

 - Showcase performance Thursday evening at Stanford University (details will be provided)

 The Stanford Jazz Institute offers a six-day-long intensive interaction with jazz legends, top professionals, gifted educators, and motivated students from around the world.
 Students choose their own classes from a curriculum that focuses on improvisation and includes small ensemble playing and masterclasses, as well as classes in a variety of topics such as theory, musicianship, arranging, Afro-Latin jazz, and more.
-Unique to the Jazz Institute are the Special Presentations given by artist faculty on topics in which they specialize or have particular experience (see list on following page).
+Unique to the Jazz Institute are the Special Presentations given by artist faculty on topics in which they specialize or have particular experience.
 Admission to nightly Stanford Jazz Festival performances is included, and there are several jam sessions each evening.

 Ideal for adult jazz players at all levels, the Jazz Institute provides a high-quality introduction to improvisation for non-improvising students, as well as an intensive experience for intermediate and advanced musicians and professionals.
 Tailored to serve a variety of needs, the Jazz Institute is perfect for musicians from other musical genres looking to gain experience, educators who want to hone their jazz skills for teaching and performance, and those just looking to reconnect with music.
 For those who want to learn but not participate as players, the Jazz Institute welcomes auditors as well.